upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 - How would you describe each author's intent for writing their headline and subhead?
 - How is each author using their language to impact the reader's response?
+- What data is each author including or not including that might impact the reader's response?
 - JOLSON TO ADD GUIDING QUESTION(S)

 The comparison you've just made is what people think about when they think about biased reporting.
 Unfortunately, the biases with which we analyze data can also lead to differences in interpretation.

 ## Case Study 2: Bias in Interpretation

+When we interpret data, we can "spin" data in quite a few ways:
+> Many people will be familiar with the concept of "spin"; in popular culture, spin is "a form of propaganda to influence public opinion" (Esquire 1996;126:70), more specifically "the manipulation of language to convince the reader of the likely truth of the result."
+(BMJ 1995;310:985–7)

+1. *Confirmation bias* is evaluating evidence that supports one's preconceptions differently from evidence that challenges these convictions
+2. *Rescue bias* is discounting data by finding selective faults in the experiment
+3. *Auxiliary hypothesis bias* is introducing ad hoc modifications to imply that an unanticipated finding would have been otherwise had the experimental conditions been different
+4. *Mechanism bias* is being less skeptical when underlying science furnishes credibility for the data
+5. *"Time will tell" bias* is the phenomenon that different scientists need different amounts of confirmatory evidence
+6. *Orientation bias* is the possibility that the hypothesis itself introduces prejudices and errors and becomes a determinate of experimental outcomes

 The following two passages are news articles covering a recent report by the _____. (same statistic/survey/data/information: two separate interpretations of the same data, selective about what to include/framing/interpretation)